The Things That Determine What You Pay for a Campsite

 He will even owe more (and charge more) if he has spent money to make improvements on the property.

 The same will be true if the new owner decides to create a park that meets specific needs such as a

 - luxury camping facility.

-An older park that I know of that upgraded from a simple mom and pop campground to being a high end luxury park raised its camping fees from $400 per month to $1200 per month plus electric.
+An older park that I know of that upgraded from a simple mom and pop campground to being a high end luxury park raised its camping fees from $400 per month to $1200 per month.

 They actually have a waiting list for year round sites because of the many amenities they added such as wide, concrete sites with cable, phone and WIFI hookups and other coveted items.

-Campers should also be aware of the fact that some campgrounds try to charge higher fees even though they have nothing special to offer.
-This is why travelers should always research parks before visiting them.
+Some campgrounds try to charge higher fees even though they have nothing special to offer.
+This is why travelers should always carefully research parks before reserving sites.